30 Years Later, a Landmark Study Lives On

 One of the most challenging parts of any RCT is to identify, recruit, and retain enough eligible subjects to make the findings statistically significant.
 Fortunately, many people heeded the call to join DCCT—7,304 individuals were screened for eligibility.
 Of those, 1,441 volunteers were selected and would be studied day in, day out for years.

 Eligibility.
 The researchers recruited two groups of individuals.
 The first had been diagnosed with type 1 diabetes for no more than five years and had no detectable complications.
 They would show whether intensive therapy could prevent complications.
 Another group included people with diabetes of one to 15 years' duration, minimal to moderate retinopathy (eye damage), and low insulin production (measured with a C-peptide test).
 This group would show whether intensive insulin therapy could delay or even reverse the progression of complications.

 Age.
 The study enrolled participants as young as 13.
-The oldest were under 40 at enrollment (See Fred Gaede, opposite).
+The oldest were under 40 at enrollment, such as Fred Gaede.